 Two memory connectors are provided on the system board.
-Each connector can support 1MB or 2MB of memory.
-The system enables and disables memory in 1MB blocks.
+Each connector can support 1MB, 2MB, or 4MB of memory.

+The system enables and disables the 1MB and 2MB memory cards in 1MB blocks.
 Each 1MB block must start on a 1MB boundary.
 Because 128KB of I/O ROM, 128KB of system board ROM, and 128KB of video memory are mapped within the first 1MB of address space, the first physical 1MB of RAM cannot be mapped to contiguous addresses and is therefore split at the 640KB boundary creating a 384KB overflow.
 The high 128KB of the overflow is mapped to the system board ROM address space; the remaining 256KB, called the split memory block, is either disabled or mapped to the first available address following the last full 1MB of activated system board memory.
 Split-memory-block remapping and disabling are controlled by System Board POS Register 5, hex 0105.
+Note: The 4MB memory card cannot be enabled or disabled in 1MB blocks.

 Additional memory can be added in any of the Micro Channel connectors.
-The total amount of memory installed must not exceed the 16MB addressing limit.
+However, the total amount of memory installed must not exceed the 16MB addressing limit of the DMA controller.
 The total amount of usable memory is less than the amount of memory installed because of ROM-to-RAM remapping.